-Life can never be smooth.
-It is full of ups and downs.
-I have learnt from my experiences that failure makes one strong.
 Coming from a family of professionals where every one was either from the engineering or management background, naturally propelled me towards the corporate sector.
 My father and uncles held prominent positions in the public and private sectors.
-Meals and get-togethers one were interspersed with discussions on corporate governance and management.
+Meals and get-together one were interspersed with discussions on corporate governance and management.
 I distinctly remember sitting in my father’s room as a child and listening to his conversations.
 I believe those enthused discussions helped me in widening my horizons.

 Failure converted into success